cf73/fidelis3/content/collections/products/866-integrated-amp-digital.md

         content:
           -
             type: text
-            text: 'Considering how much of an improvement the 866 offers over the 865, Boulder could be charging much more for the privilege.
-Not only does it sound better, but it''s more powerful, stylish and affordable than its predecessor, and with the option to add a DAC, this is a real winner.'
+            text: "Considering how much of an improvement the 866 offers over the 865, Boulder could be charging much more for the privilege.
+Not only does it sound better, but it's more powerful, stylish and affordable than its predecessor, and with the option to add a DAC, this is a real winner."
     attribution: 'What HiFi'
     link: 'https://www.whathifi.com/us/reviews/boulder-866-integrated'
     date_of_review: '2020-07-24'
     enabled: true
-title: '866 (Digital)'
+title: '866'
 product-categories: integrated-amplifiers
 system_category: amplification
 local_only: false